Introduction

 Overview of the categories covered in the Typhoon HIL Software Manual

-The purpose of the Typhoon HIL Software Manual is to provide you with a detailed description of all features available in the Typhoon HIL software suite of tools, including Schematic Editor, HIL SCADA, and TyphoonTest IDE, which are all integrated into our Typhoon HIL Control Center application.
-The first three sections highlight important information regarding Typhoon HIL software.
-System Requirements outlines the PC hardware and software environment necessary to run Typhoon HIL Control Center.
+The purpose of the Typhoon HIL Software Manual is to provide you with a detailed description of all features available in the Typhoon HIL software suite of tools, including TyphoonSim, Schematic Editor, HIL SCADA, and TyphoonTest IDE which are integrated into our Typhoon HIL Control Center software.
+The first sections highlight important information regarding Typhoon HIL software.
+System Requirements outlines the PC hardware and software environment necessary to run Typhoon HIL software.
+Typhoon HIL Quick Start Guide provides the steps needed to quickly install all necessary software tools and setup hardware components in order to run an example model, either in real-time simulation or TyphoonSim.
 Typhoon HIL Toolboxes has information on the free and paid software toolboxes that enhance the capabilities of Typhoon HIL Control Center.
 Lastly, Connecting to your HIL device outlines the procedure for connecting to HIL devices depending on your operating system.

 -

 Device Manager is a globally visible tool for defining, manipulating, loading, and deploying HIL device setups to an instance of Typhoon HIL Control Center.
+Additionally, Device Manager allows you to upgrade firmware on multiple HIL simulator devices.
+This section provides detailed guidelines how to conduct the firmware upgrade procedure for each model of the HIL real-time simulator which supports this functionality.

 -